Abbreviations : Report Help

 The viruses are transmitted by aphids in a non-persistent manner and experimentally by mechanical inoculation.

-Maclura: the genus name of the host of the type species.
+Macluravirus: from the genus name of the host (Maclura) of members of the type species Maclura mosaic virus.

 Large cardamom chirke virus